pulse-framework/pulse/docs/v3/docs/state.md

 # State

-This is the foundation of Pulse, most everything either _is_ State or _extends_ the functionality of State.
+State is the foundation of Pulse, most everything either _is_ State or _extends_ the functionality of State.
+It is used to preserve a value, while providing a toolkit to use and mutate it.

-State is used to preserve a value, while providing a toolkit to use and mutate it.
-It also has the ability to track its dependents and issue "reactive" side effects such as recomputing Computed state and updating React/Vue components.
+State also has the ability to track its dependents and issue "reactive" side effects such as recomputing Computed state and updating React/Vue components.

 **Basic Usage**